jandersonclemente/vtex-commons/README.md

 #### ***Search***

-This method requires an object with three parameters:
+This method requires an object with four parameters:
 * entity (this is the acronym of the entity/table set in the Master Data admin)
 * rule (this is the query you want to perform)
 * fields (a string with comma separated field names or '_all' to get all the public fields)
+* range (optional - a string with the desired range of results.
+Ex.: "0-30".
+Default: "0-10")

 ```javascript